cesar-avalos3/AndroidChat/README.md

   2. ChatActivity.java - Main activity where all session messages and user input is displayed
   3. ConnectActivity.java - Helper file used in main activity for getting messages
-  4. SendingMessage.java - Helper file used in main activity for sending messages 5.,6.
-Message.java, Sending.java - Files not currently integrated, but will be used in the future
+  4. SendingMessage.java - Helper file used in main activity for sending messages
+  5. Message.java and Sending.java - Files not currently integrated, but will be used in the future

 The two layout files we edited are AndroidChat/app/src/main/res/layout